-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2020 was \$23,510,517.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2021 was \$2,585,495.
 The costs of the District activities were funded by program revenues.
 Program revenues are comprised primarily of special assessments.
-The remainder of the current and prior fiscal year revenue includes interest revenue and noncash contribution of infrastructure from the Developer.
-The majority of the increase in expenses is attributed to the conveyance of completed infrastructure to another entity for maintenance and ownership responsibilities and depreciation on assets placed in service.
+The decrease in assessments is primarily due to amounts collected at lot closings in the prior year that were not repeated.
+The remainder of the current fiscal year revenue includes interest and miscellaneous revenue.
+The remainder of the prior fiscal year revenue includes interest revenue and noncash contribution of infrastructure from the Developer.
+The majority of the decrease in expenses is attributed to the nonrecurring conveyance of completed infrastructure to another entity for maintenance and ownership responsibilities in the prior fiscal year.